Get answers to your nutrition and healthy eating questions. Visit www.eatrightontario.ca or call us toll-free at 1-877-510-510-2.

-Call EatRight Ontario at 1-877-510-510-2 to find out what diabetes services are available in your area including Diabetes Education Centres.
+Call EatRight Ontario at 1-877-510-510-2 to find out what diabetes services are available in your area including Diabetes Education Programs.
 You can also visit Dietitians of Canada to find a Registered Dietitian in your area.

 True.
 You can lower your risk of diabetes by: